Center for Career Development

 Survey Research Center

-The Survey Research Center (SRC) assists Princeton students, faculty, and administrators who want to implement their own survey research projects.
-The SRC has helped hundreds of undergraduate and graduate students collect original survey data for their research projects.
-We encourage students to seek our advice early in the year they start their research.
-The SRC provides consultation and guidance on study design, sampling, questionnaire design, interviewing techniques, and data processing.
-The Center has digital voice recorders, iPads, a 12-station computer-assisted telephone interviewing (CATI) facility, a library collection on survey research methods, and a network of external resources.
+The Survey Research Center (SRC) assists students, faculty, and University administrators who want to design and implement their own survey research projects.
+The SRC provides consultation and guidance on study design, sampling, instrument development, interviewing techniques, weighting and data processing.
+The Center has digital voice recorders, iPads for in-field data collection, a 12-station computer-assisted telephone interviewing (CATI) facility, a library collection on survey research methods, and a network of external resources.
 The SRC uses Qualtrics for designing and managing web-based surveys and online experiments.
 The SRC was established in 1992 with a grant from the Andrew W. Mellon Foundation.
-The center's main facility is at 169 Nassau Street.
+The center’s offices are located at 169 Nassau Street.

 University Art Museum

 The Art Museum hosts weekly events ranging from lectures and exhibition openings to live music and sketching in the galleries.
-For a current schedule of events, please see our events calendar.
+For a current schedule of events, please see the Museum's events calendar.

 With a commitment to helping each and every student, the Library has over 50 expert subject specialists who are available for research consultations through chat, e-mail, phone, drop-in visits, or by appointment.
-The Library offer a program called Personal Librarians for first and second year undergraduate students.
-These dedicated librarians look forward to working with students at all levels of research development.
+The Library offers a program called Personal Librarians for first year, second year, and junior undergraduate students.

-Princeton University Library has a campus-wide presence in ten locations, including branches dedicated to science, engineering, fine art, music, political science, humanities and East Asian studies.
-Each location provides flexible study spaces from individual carrels to group seating.
-The main library, the Harvey S. Firestone Memorial Library, is in the final stages of an extensive renovation, creating newly designed workspaces that support ever-changing scholarly teaching, learning, and research methods.
+PUL has a campus-wide presence in nine locations, including branches dedicated to science, architecture, engineering, fine art, music, political science, humanities and East Asian studies.
+Each location provides flexible study environments from individual to collaborative work spaces.
+The main library (Firestone Library) has recently completed a 10-year renovation, creating newly designed workspaces that support ever-changing scholarly teaching, learning, and research methods.